top of page

 • Herbs: Safflower (brew a tablespoon in one glass of boiling water once a day), Dong Quai

 This is also an excellent time to increase the spices in your food.
-In the yin and yang theory, it is recommended by TCM for fertility advice to eat spicy food.
+In the Yin and Yang theory, it is recommended by TCM for fertility advice to eat spicy food.
 In fact, the spicier the food, the higher the Yang.
 With that in mind, here are some great spices to add to your daily diet:

 • Turmeric